Last Updated on October 9, 2023 by Electricalvolt

-Full port valves or full bore valves are most suitable for high flow capacity.
-Ball valves and gate valves have relatively large internal flow passageways in the valve body.
+Full port or bore valves are most suitable for high flow capacity.
+Ball and gate valves have relatively large internal flow passageways in the valve body.
 Thereby, it allows smooth flow without significant restriction.

-Such types of valves are called full-port valves because the internal flow is symmetrical to the full area of the inlet port.
+Such valves are called full-port valves because the internal flow is symmetrical to the full area of the inlet port.

 Full-port valves are widely used in on-off and blocking services, where the flow must be stopped or diverted.

 The plug on the stem of the air-to-close valve closes the orifice to stop the fluid flow when the air pressure input signal above the diaphragm increases.
-If the air pressure input signal is not available or air pressure comes down, the plug opens the orifice.
+The plug opens the orifice if the air pressure input signal is unavailable or air pressure comes down.
 These types of valves are also called fail-open valves.
 The pic is shown in the figure below.

 The plug on the stem of the air-to-open valve opens the orifice to allow the fluid flow when the air pressure input signal below the diaphragm increases.
-The plug on the stem stops the fluid flow when the air pressure input signal is not available or air pressure comes down.
-An air-to-open valve is shown in the above figure.
+The plug on the stem stops the fluid flow when the air pressure input signal is unavailable, or air pressure comes down.
+An air-to-open valve is shown in the image below.

 - Types of Control Valves Noise